RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 **Workload Identity (default):** the pod's Kubernetes service account is federated to a GCP service account that has `roles/cloudsql.client` on the Cloud SQL instance.
 The proxy authenticates via the IMDS metadata server.
 No credentials are ever mounted into the pod.

-**Service-account key file:** the proxy reads a JSON key file from a Kubernetes Secret you create ahead of time.
-Enable by setting `credentialsSecret.enabled: true` and pointing at the Secret that holds the key.
-The chart mounts the Secret at `/secrets/service_account.json` and passes `--credentials-file=...` to the proxy.
+**Service-account key file:** the proxy reads a JSON key file from the same ConfigMap RPI uses for the rest of the Google SDK stack.
+Set `cloudIdentity.enabled: true` with `cloudIdentity.google.configMapName`, `cloudIdentity.google.keyName`, and `cloudIdentity.google.configMapFilePath` pointing at the ConfigMap and target path.
+The chart mounts that ConfigMap into the proxy sidecar at the **same path** the app containers see it (`${configMapFilePath}/${keyName}`, the value of `GOOGLE_APPLICATION_CREDENTIALS`) and passes `--credentials-file=${configMapFilePath}/${keyName}`.
+No separate Cloud SQL Proxy ConfigMap or path is needed; the platform-wide Google SA JSON is reused.

 #### Values schema